Aqua Running

 effects:

-- bobbing - which occurs if the application of power is mostly
+- bobbing - which occurs if the application of force is primarily vertical or only with the driving leg

 - moving backwards - which occurs when the direction of thrust is

-horizontal but power is applied only during the recovery phase
+horizontal, but power is applied only during the recovery phase

 Training Sessions

-we have is that aqua running is almost running on the spot so distance cannot
+we have is that aqua running is almost running on the spot, so distance cannot

 be measured.
 A simple approach is to determine the number of strides the